tsgates/arch-wiki-markdown/wiki/Lighttpd.md

 The default configuration file specifies /srv/http/ as the document directory served.

-It may be necessary to add a user and group for http if you do not already have one.
-That user needs to have write permissions to /var/log/lighttpd as well, so we will make it the owner of the folder:

-    # groupadd http
-    # useradd http
-    # chown -R http /var/log/lighttpd

 To test the install:

     # echo 'TestMe!' >> /srv/http/index.html